CarlFlo/discordWebhook/README.md

 # Discord Webhook

-This module aims to make it easy to interact with discord through a webhook.
+This module aims to make it both simple and easy to interact with discord through a webhook.

 ## Usage